 When exploring for new locations or deposits, each producer will be permitted to submit a maximum of 10 samples for quality tests during each calendar year.
-No limit will be imposed on the number of samples a producer may submit from deposits explored for use on a specific project which has been advertised for letting.
+No limit will be imposed on the number of samples a producer may submit from deposits explored for use on a specific project which has been advertised for letting on KDOT's bidding and letting website.
 Exploration submittal requirements do not apply to currently producing locations.